About Animal Services

 Q. How can I contact or visit the Animal Services Department and the Animal Shelter?

-A. Animal Services and the Animal Shelter is located at 1124 Old Rosman Highway, approximately 6 miles west of the City of Brevard off of 64 Highway.
+Animal Services and the Animal Shelter is located at 1124 Old Rosman Highway, approximately 6 miles west of the City of Brevard off Highway 64.

 For more information, you can download an informational brochure about Animal Services here.